-"In the simplest of terms, when the BrainLAB stereotactic system was put into service in 2004, we believe that the CoxHealth chief physicist responsible for initially measuring the strength of the radiation beam and gathering the data used to calibrate the equipment, chose the wrong measurement device - called a chamber," said John Duff, MD, senior vice president of hospital operations.
-"The area radiated is called the "field size."
-For these small turners, the area radiated is referred to co."

-"This is a very complex process, and unfortunately in spite of this physicist's experience and training, an error was made," said Duff.
+"In the simplest of terms, when the BrainLAB stereotaglic system was put into service in 2004, we believe that the CoxHealth chief physicist) responsible for initially measuring the strength of the radiation beam and gathering the data used to calibrate the equipment, chose the wrong measurement device - called a chamber," said John Duff, MD, senior vice president of hospital operations.
+"The area radiated is called the "fold circ."
+For these small human, the area radiated is called the "fold circ."
+For these small human, the area radiated is called the physicists experience and training, an error was made, "said Duff.